byuitechops/byui-canvas-theme/readme.md

 1. Create a new branch with the name of the update (for example, if you are writing code to add a banner, name the branch 'banner')
 1. Solve the problem
 1. Build the code following [this process](#how-to-build)
-1. Test the code in the test instance of Canvas using [these step-by-step instructions](./test.md)
+1. Test the code in the test instance of Canvas using [these step-by-step instructions](../test.md#How-to-Test-in-the-test-instance-of-Canvas)
-1. Test the code in the prod instance of Canvas using [these step-by-step instructions](./testprod.md)
+1. Test the code in the prod instance of Canvas using [these step-by-step instructions](./test.md#Testing-using-the-Resource-Override-Extension)
+1. If you are working with mobile changes, see [this file](./testmobile.md)
 1. Once you are certain the code works and is production quality, you need to up the version number and merge your branch with master using the command:
     ```bash
     version minor